jpatzy/whaven/README.md

 ## A few notes

-1. If you don't use Gnome, you will have to add your own wallpaper utility.
+1. Only has commands for several wallpaper utilities.
+You may have to add your own.

 2. For now, the timer must be set inside the script.